 2. Level I (Year 2) core module series: Continental Europe and Britain and Ireland seminars and various Skills and Sources Workshops.

 3. Level C (Year 1) core module series: Modern Europe (including Margaret Thatcher's Britain, 1979-1990).

 4. MA History Module, A study in Varieties in Modern European Nationalism, 1789-1945.

 4. Committee Faculty member Postgraduate Forum

 My current research interests focus on Margaret Thatcher, the Conservative Party, British-Irish relations and Northern Ireland.
-The title of my project is: Margaret Thatcher and the Conservative Party's Northern Ireland policy, 1975-1990.
+The title of my project is Margaret Thatcher, the Conservative Party and the Northern Ireland conflict, 1975-1990.
 I plan to publish a monograph on this subject in the coming years.

 In 2014, in conjunction with my departmental colleague Dr Bryce Evans, I published an edited collection examining the life and political career of Frank Aiken (1898-1983).
 Frank Aiken: Nationalist and Internationalist, (Irish Academic Press, 2014).
 The previous year, 2013, I published my second monograph, Fianna Fáil, partition and Northern Ireland, 1926-1971 (Irish Academic Press, 2013).
 In 2012 I published my first monograph, A conservative at heart?
 The political and social thought of John Henry Newman (Columba, 2012).

 Honours and Prizes: